martin-ejdestig/sork/README.md

 [Commands](#commands) for a list of available commands.

-Example that [checks](#check) all source files in the folder `src/lib/bar` of the project "foo" and finds an error in the naming of an include guard of a header:
+Example that [checks](#check) all source files in the folder `src/lib/bar` of the project "foo" and finds an error in the naming of an include guard header:

 ```shell
 $ sork check ~/Source/foo/src/lib/bar